-Which makes Hinamizawa Syndrome much worse: you're not only losing your mind and your life, you're having screwed up hallucinations.
+Which makes Hinamizawa Syndrome much worse: you're not only losing your mind and your life, you're having fucked up hallucinations.
 Your last moments of life are full of madness and horror.

 It was handled fantastically in the manga.
 He's left alone, and there's a full-page spread of Keiichi just sitting there and Oh, Crap why is there a hand there?
 You flip the page, and you find the exact same shot, only that a terrifying face has emerged to accompany the bloody hand, rising from under the bed.
 The final two pages are, to be blunt, EXTREMELY DISTURBING.

 Sure, the manga makes it worse in showing Mion's corpse with her broken neck and torn-off fingernails from when she crawled out of the well, guess who was afraid of their bedside for a month after that revelation?, but the sound novel is just as bad.
 Keiichi actually tries to hold a conversation with Mion as she slowly crawls out from beneath the bed, even though he knew it was a hallucination.